SRD-Archive/srd-archive/OpenD6_SRD/OpenD6 Space SRD - Aliens.md

 The biggest problem with lighting the Spool is that there is no enemy to fight; indeed, it is quite possible that a victim doesn't even know she has been taken over by the Spool.
-Howl ever, there is one“ace" that sentient minds have in combating this threat: Each individual Spool has some kind of weakness that allows a person (or people) to break free from their hold for at least a few minutes at a time.
+Howl ever, there is one"ace" that sentient minds have in combating this threat: Each individual Spool has some kind of weakness that allows a person (or people) to break free from their hold for at least a few minutes at a time.